JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

    module load ewok-env/unified-dev
    module load soca-env/unified-dev

-Note the skylab-v5 static data is not synced yet to tehe AWS EC2 AMIs.
-You will need to run this command before running skylab-v5 experiments.
-Be sure to use your own username.
+**For AWS Ubuntu 20:** After logging in, follow the instructions in https://spack-stack.readthedocs.io/en/1.4.0/PreConfiguredSites.html#amazon-web-services-ubuntu-20 to load the basic spack-stack modules for GNU.
+Please note that the AMI IDs in the spack-stack 1.4.0 release documentation are incorrect - they are correct in these JEDI docs release notes.
+Proceed with loading the appropriate modules for your application, for example for the ``skylab-5.0`` release:

 .. code-block:: bash

-   rsync --delete --exclude='staticb_aero/c96' --exclude='c768' --exclude='c384' --exclude='c192' -av USERNAME@hercules-login.hpc.msstate.edu:/work/noaa/da/jedipara/static/skylab-5.0.0/ ~/jedi/static/skylab-5.0.0/
+   module load jedi-fv3-env/unified-dev
+   module load ewok-env/unified-dev
+   module load soca-env/unified-dev

+Note the skylab-v5 static data is synced to both AWS EC2 AMIs in directory ``~/jedi/static/skylab-5.0.0/``.

 Suspending or terminating your compute node
 -------------------------------------------